herculeshayer/airdex/README.md

 8. You're done!

 ## TODO - Issues
-1. ~~On occasion the city will not have the information needed for display.
-Specifically, this causes the application to crash due to undefined data.
+1. <s>On occasion the city will not have the information needed for display.
+Specifically, this causes the application to crash due to undefined data.</s>
 2. The Chart.js bar graph is not entirely responsive.
 Further inspection needed
 3. Add react-router to navigate to a 404 page, r-r updated to v6

 ## TODO - Addons
 1. Test API using Jest.
 Integration testing for reliable API calls
-2. ~~CI/CD GitHub Actions testing
+2. <s>CI/CD GitHub Actions testing</s>
-3. ~~Animations for RenderAllCities.js.
-Cascading dropdown.
+3. <s>Animations for RenderAllCities.js.
+Cascading dropdown.</s>